Aviv-rs/project-spacex/README.md

 # Project SpaceX

-This project features various landings from the spaceX data api
+This project is a home assignment simulation done in 4.5 hours featuring various landings from the spaceX data api